fredrikjohnsson/temperaturnu-sdkv2/README.md

 ### Flow support
 *Triggers*

-At the moment only one trigger is available, *The temperature has changed*.
-In the future, *The temperature is updated* will be added to be able to trigger every five minutes, when the API is called.
+At the moment there are two triggers available, *The temperature has changed* and *The temperature is updated*.
+The difference is that the first one only runs when the temperature value is changed, the second one runs every time a value is fetched from API.

 ### ToDo
-- [x] Add app icon
-- [x] Add *The temperature is updated* flow trigger
 - [ ] Get temperature from API when station ID is changed

 ### Known issues
 - After entering a station ID for a device, the value returned from API is NaN.
 After five minutes a good value is returned.

 ### Changelog
+- **v1.0.0**
+  - First public version
 - **v0.0.5**
   - Added app and device icon
 - **v0.0.4**